bob-606/5.easa.fi/README.md

 ## 142. The laminar layer on the aerofoil is located between...
-The laminar layer on the aerofoil is located between...
 - the transition point and the separation point.
 - ***the stagnation point and the transition point***
 - the stagnation point and the center of pressure.